Kizaki

 The Local Dev Logic

-kizaki dev is designed to keep local work moving, but it does not replace committed migration history.
-In the current repo behavior, the local dev flow:
+kizaki dev keeps local work moving, but it does not replace committed migration history.
+The local dev flow:

 • applies committed pending migrations to your local database